crowja/aws-examples/README.md

 # aws-examples
-Snippets for working with AWS
+Notes and snippets for working with AWS.